wp-plugins/csv-2-post/readme.txt

 6. You can use up to 3 columns of data to create 3 levels of categories.

 == Changelog ==
+= 7.0.2 =
+* From The Developers
+    * Released 25th July 2013
+* Fixes
+    * If post type is not saved it triggered a problem in category creation function because it could not establish the hierarchical taxonomy that was meant to be applied
+    * Plugin query to confirm if a table exists or not was failing due to incorrect quotes in query
+* Feature Changes
+    * No longer creates data import job even when user fails to enter required values
+    * Post adoption improved
+    * Log table is now limited to storing 2 days of log entries only
+    * Now prevents .csv files with spaces or hyphens in name, this is temporary while we put a system in place for managing data sources
+* Technical Notes
+    * csv2post_database_table_exist() improved

 = 7.0.1 =
 * From The Developers
     * Released 30th June 2013